-Hundreds of individuals facing the end of life are not alone as a result of a relationship with a Doula volunteer.
-Our volunteers form meaningful connections in one visit, over weeks and over years that touch both of their lives.
+Hundreds of individuals facing the end of life are not alone as a result of a relationship with a Doula Volunteer.
+Our volunteers and those they visit form meaningful connections over weeks and over years that touch both of their lives.

 ENDORSEMENT BY DR. IRA BYOCK:

 "Community is more verb than noun.
 Community is continually created through mutually valued interactions that spring from a fundamental sense of connection.